Bouncing Off the Satellites: Critical

-Robert Christgau of The Village Voice felt Wilson's and Pierson's contributions to the album were "watercolors posing as Kenny Scharfs—not only don't 'Summer of Love' and 'She Brakes for Rainbows' redeem anybody's '60s retro, they don't even take off on it", adding that "Fred's abrasive camp saves the day".
+Robert Christgau of The Village Voice felt Pierson's and Cindy Wilson's contributions to the album were "watercolors posing as Kenny Scharfs—not only don't 'Summer of Love' and 'She Brakes for Rainbows' redeem anybody's '60s retro, they don't even take off on it", adding that "Fred's abrasive camp saves the day".
 Trouser Press opined, "The first side is entirely delightful, filled with such classic B-52 silliness as 'Wig,' 'Detour Thru Your Mind' and 'Girl from Ipanema Goes to Greenland,' but the flip is overly smooth, limp and uninspired."

 In a retrospective review for AllMusic, Stephen Thomas Erlewine stated, "Considering their loss, it's not surprising that the B-52's don't sound entirely focused throughout the record", adding that "There are so many musicians on the record that it winds up sounding too carefully considered -- the polar opposite of the loose, inspired fun of their early work."
 Similarly, in The New Rolling Stone Album Guide (2004), J.D.
-Considine felt the album "flops miserably" and sounded "hollow and contrived", due to the addition of session players.
-Rich Wilhelm of PopMatters called the album "wistful" and "subdued", concluding that it was "the most subtle of the B-52s' albums, with the loss of Ricky Wilson adding to the album's poignancy."
-The Spectator felt the album was darker and more melancholy than the band's previous work.
+Considine felt the album "flops miserably" and sounds "hollow and contrived", due to the addition of session players.
+Rich Wilhelm of PopMatters called the album "wistful" and "subdued", concluding that it is "the most subtle of the B-52s' albums, with the loss of Ricky Wilson adding to the album's poignancy."
+The Spectator felt the album is darker and more melancholy than the band's previous work.
+Brian Cullman in Spin described the album as "clean, well-manicured, and dull".